Subscriber OnlyEconomy

 Many of them are said to be using cash from previous sales or drawing on savings.
 Some are likely to be ex-pats returning from abroad.
 Either way, they’re not being hindered by the higher borrowing costs.

-Perhaps the biggest elephant in the Irish property room relates to non-household purchases: those made by the State (local authorities and approved housing bodies (AHBs)) and institutions or funds.
+Perhaps the biggest elephant in the Irish property room relates to non-household purchases: those made by the State (local authorities and approved housing bodies (AHBs) and institutions or funds.

 While higher interest rates have impacted institutional activity, State agencies are buying even more than before perhaps because of the political imperative placed on them by Government.

-When you remove State and institutional purchases and one-off builds, only a fraction of the new homes coming on stream make it into the estate agent’s window (less than 10,000 of last year’s 33,000 total).
+When you remove State and institutional purchases and one-off builds, only a fraction of the new homes coming on stream make it into the estate agent’s window (fewer than 10,000 of last year’s 33,000 total).

 Then there are the generous subsidies for home purchase being offered by Government in the form of the Help to Buy and First Home schemes, which keep getting expanded.